-We’ve all had that moment; when we look into analytics halfway through the month for something we were POSITIVE was tracking correctly and see something like this:
+We’ve all had that moment; when we look into analytics halfway through the month for something we were POSITIVE was tracking correctly and seen something like this:

-And then the panic ensues: Did the client make a change to the site?
-Is our tracking no longer set up properly?
+And then the panic ensues: Did they make a change to the site?
+Is our tracking not setup properly?
 Or are leads really down?

 Conversions start dipping, or even fluctuate a bit, then nothing for days.
 In either case, our responsibility as analysts is to ensure we have accurate data collection across the board to make data-backed decisions.

-In this guide, we’ll walk you through troubleshooting your own tracking issue in a “Choose Your Own Adventure” fashion.
-We’ll troubleshoot through a few platforms that other analysts and I use on a daily basis.
+In this guide, we’ll walk you through troubleshooting your own tracking issue in a, "Choose Your Own Adventure” fashion.
+We'll troubleshoot through the following platforms, which I use on a daily basis.
 Although this guide is specific to Google platforms, the methodology is applicable across other similar platforms.

 Begin Your Troubleshooting Tracking Adventure